algolia/instantsearch-labs/dynamic-faceting-qr/react-instantsearch/README.md

 ## The strategy

-1.  add all the possible facets to your indexing configuration as regular
+1.  add all the possible facets to your indexing configuration as usually
 2.  add query rules for the situations in which you want certain facets to show up
 3.  render the facets decided by the query rule